Septic tank cost calculator hero image showing residential septic system installation

 The Septic Guide

-Updated Apr 2026 · Free tool
+Updated Apr 2026 · 10 min read · Free tool

-The septic tank cost calculator below gives you a planning-grade estimated installed cost range for the most common septic projects: a brand-new install, a tank-only replacement, a drainfield-only replacement, or a full system replacement.
-The math is anchored to the cost ranges published in our septic cost guides so the output stays believable and consistent with what real homeowners are paying in 2026.
+Use the calculator below to estimate planning-grade installation costs for the most common septic projects.
+The math is anchored to cost ranges published in our septic system installation cost guide, drainfield replacement cost guide, and septic system repair cost guide so the output stays believable and consistent with what real homeowners are paying in 2026.

 Septic Tank Cost Calculator